-Not every conflict needs to involve the cards.
+Not every conflict needs to involve the cards, difference ranges, dissonance, or any other mechanics.
 If there's a conflict at hand and you (any of you) can get away with it, just say what happens and move on.
 This applies to all players, Pilots and Coach alike.
 If either side feels that an action taken by the other should be contested, they should say so and bring the cards out, otherwise just keep role-playing and push forward with the scene.